RaphaelDolling2020/gh-issue-sync/README.md

 ## Sync Behavior

+This is how issues are synced:

+### On Pull

-- New issues are created in `open/` or `closed/` based on their state
+- New issues are saved to `open/` or `closed/` based on state
-- Existing issues are updated if unchanged locally
+- Existing issues are updated only if unchanged locally
-- Local changes are preserved (conflicts are reported, not overwritten)
+- Local changes are preserved; conflicts are reported but not overwritten
-- Original versions are stored in `.sync/originals/` for conflict detection
+- Deleted local files are restored from GitHub (if originals exist)
+- Use `--force` to overwrite local changes

+### On Push

-- Local-only issues (T1, T2, etc.) are created on GitHub
+- Local issues (T1, T2, etc.) are created on GitHub
 - After creation, files are renamed with real issue numbers
 - References like `#T1` in other issues are automatically updated
+- Missing labels and milestones are created automatically
+- Changed issues are pushed; conflicts with remote changes are skipped

+### Conflict Detection

+Original versions are stored in `.issues/.sync/originals/` to enable three-way merge conflict detection between local, original, and remote.

 ### List Issues